kevinahn7/beat-maker/README.md

 ## Setup

 1. Clone the repo into an empty repository using git clone [url]
-2. Open the index.html file to enjoy our creation
+2. Open the index.html file to open the web app

 ## Technologies Used